-When asked for the different types of wine they know, most people name reds, whites, and rosés.
-And that’s perfectly reasonable as the vast majority of bottles belong into one of these categories.
+When asked about the different types of wine they know, most people name reds, whites, and rosés.
+And that’s perfectly reasonable as the vast majority of bottles belong to one of these categories.
 But actually, there is another type that only a few wine lovers know about: orange wine.

 Orange wine is a white wine that undergoes a red wine production process.
 It’s made from white grapes but typically has many characteristics of red wine.
 These include a higher level of tannins, a fuller body, and a more complex flavor profile.

-Although white grapes are the base ingredient for orange wine, its production includes steps typical for making red wine.
+Although white grapes are the base ingredient for orange wine, the production includes steps typical for making red wine.
 The most important one is the fermentation and maceration process.
 And it also explains why orange wine is orange.

-When making red wine, vintners allow these solids to stay inside the wine to color it.
+When making red wine, vintners allow these solids to stay inside it to color it.
 It’s different for white wine: Before starting the fermentation, winemakers separate the grape solids from the wine.
 Thus, white wine typically has a pale yellowish color.

 Unlike white wine producers, vintners who make orange wines don’t separate the grape solids from their wines.
 So the solids’ chemical compounds can do their job and color the wine.
-Typically, this maceration process takes several weeks or even months for orange wine.
+Typically, this maceration process takes several weeks or even months.

-Some orange wines mature in oak barrels after the fermentation for a couple of months to a few years.
+Some wines mature in oak barrels after fermentation for several months to a few years.